g-rl/catbox-iw/README.md

+# catbox

-still in beta - report bugs to @nyli2b on twitter
+- still in beta - exe required
+- report bugs to @nyli2b on twitter